twiddlingbits/twr-wasm/docs/examples/examples-stdio-canvas.md

 ---
 title: WebAssembly Example of a Terminal Using a Canvas Tag
-description: This WebAssembly C example demos a character "terminal" with input and output direct to a <canvas> tag using twr-wasm
+description: This WebAssembly C example demos a character 'terminal' with input and output direct to a <canvas> tag using twr-wasm
 ---

 # stdio-canvas - Terminal Using a Canvas Tag